mkarthick19/Agoda-Compression/README.md

 In the second level, in order to generate the minimum files, we perform the second level compression as follows.

-We group zips of selected files that sums upto MaxCompressedSizeThresold and zip it again.
-We repeat the above process and create level 2 zips.
+To perform level 2 compressions, we sort the output of level 1 files based on file sizes.
+Then select the first K files such that their total file sizes is lesser than or equal to MaxCompressedSizeThresold and group it.
+We perform above operations repeatedly either until we reach the end of the list or we find that we cannot form a group of size more than one.
+The files can present in different directories and at different depth, however our algorithm chooses files wisely and perform level 2 compression and generate the minimum number of files.

-For Eg :  File1 (14 MB), File2(2 MB), File3 (2 MB), File4(2 MB), File5 (2 MB), File6 (2 MB), File7 (2 MB), File8(2 MB), File9 (2 MB), File10 (1 MB)
+For Eg :  File1 (14 MB), File2(2 MB), File3 (2 MB), File4(2 MB), File5 (2 MB), File6 (2 MB), File7 (2 MB), File8(2 MB), File9 (2 MB), File10 (2 MB)

 MaxCompressedSizeThresold = 4 MB.
-For simplicity, assume the level 1 output produces following zip with the file sizes mentioned.
+Let's assume the level 1 output produces the following zips with the file sizes mentioned.

 Level 1 output :  File1.part_0.level1.zip (4 MB), File1.part_1.level1.zip (4MB) , File1.part_2.level1.zip(4MB),
 File1.part_3.level1.zip(2MB), File2.part_0.level1.zip (1MB), File3.part_0.level1.zip (1MB), File4.part_0.level1.zip (1MB), File5.part_0.level1.zip (1MB), File6.part_0.level1.zip (1MB), File7.part_0.level1.zip (1MB), File8.part_0.level1.zip (1MB), File9.part_0.level1.zip (1MB), File10.part_0.level1.zip (1MB)